ixmaps/website2017/README.md

 Note: running `grunt --help` will give a list of these tasks, but will also include the subtasks that make them up, the use of which may have unexpected results and is not recommended unless you really know what you're doing.

 An example of the workflow:
-1. run 'grunt build' on the '__build' dictory
+1. run 'grunt build' on the '__build' directory
-2. open up the '__src' folder in sublime to style things
+2. open up the '__src' folder in a text editor to adjust things
-3. run 'phpwatch' so I can see a live preview
+3. run 'phpwatch' to can see a live preview

 ### Dependencies